Skip to content

 ConfigurationΒΆ

-When KM_TYPE=db (default), keys are stored unencrypted in the database.
+When the db provider is configured (the default), keys are stored encrypted in the database.
 This mode is ideal for development or testing.

 Multiple Key SupportΒΆ